Waste input-output model: The IO model with waste and waste treatment

 This equation ((2)) represents the Duchin-Leontief environmental IO model, an extension of the original Leontief model of pollution abatement to account for the generation of secondary waste.
-It is important to note that this system of equations is generally unsolvable due to the presence of $x_{T}$ on the left-hand side and $w$ on the right-hand side, resulting in asymmetry.
+This system of equations is generally unsolvable due to the presence of $x_{T}$ on the left-hand side and $w$ on the right-hand side, resulting in asymmetry.
 This asymmetry poses a challenge for solving the equation.
 However, the Duchin-Leontief environmental IO model addresses this issue by introducing a simplifying assumption: